COVID-19

 HIV & COVID-19

-The COVID-19 pandemic has had a major impact on the way we go through everyday life.
-From physical distancing to temporary lockdowns – the impacts are being felt by nearly everyone.
-For people with HIV, this virus may have brought up a sense of déjà vu and may cause concerns for people about vulnerability to COVID19.
+The COVID-19 pandemic had a major impact on the way we went through everyday life.
+From physical distancing to temporary lockdowns – the impacts were by nearly everyone.
+For people with HIV, this virus may have brought up a sense of déjà vu and may have caused concerns for people about vulnerability to COVID19.

 COVID-19 is a respiratory illness, which means it affects the parts of your body you use to breathe: your nose, throat and lungs.
 If you’re sick with COVID-19, your symptoms might include: